-5.1 Net thickness
+5.1 Net or Gross thickness

-The fatigue assessment should be performed based on net thicknesses according to Ch 3, Sec 2.
+The fatigue assessment by simplified method should be performed based on net thicknesses according to Ch 3, Sec 2.
+When accessing the fatigue strength by finite stress analysis, it shall be performed based on gross thicknesses.